geodynamics/pylith/docs/user/run-pylith/overview.md

 PyLith writes solution information, such as solution fields and state variables, to either VTK files or HDF5/Xdmf files using the observer components.
 ParaView and Visit as well as several other visualization tools can read both types of files.
+PyLith includes {ref}`sec-user-run-pylith-viz` for visualizing PyLith HDF files using PyVista.
 Post-processing of output is generally performed using HDF5 files accessed via a Python script and the h5py package or a Matlab script.

 :::{figure-md} fig:pylith:simulation
 <img src="figs/pylith_simulation.*" alt="Diagram of a PyLith simulation" width="100%"/>

 PyLith requires a finite-element mesh (three different mechanisms for generating a mesh are currently supported), simulation parameters, and spatial databases (defining the spatial variation of various parameters).
 PyLith writes the solution output to either VTK or HDF5/Xdmf files, which can be visualized with ParaView or Visit.
+PyLith includes {ref}`sec-user-run-pylith-viz` for visualizing PyLith HDF files using PyVista.
 Post-processing is generally done using the HDF5 files with Python or Matlab scripts.
 :::

 ## Nondimensionalization